 "Those intending to stay with their organization for more than five years are twice as likely to have a mentor (68 percent) than not (32 percent).”

 A manager is the most obvious mentor for an employee.
 And even if the manager is not a fit, their help in finding a mentor inside or out of the company can be instrumental in ensuring growth happens.
-Even better, it will strengthen the employee-manager bond, as they’ll appreciate their manager showing they care enough to help.
+Even better, it will strengthen your employee-manager bond, as they'll appreciate you showing you care enough to help.

-If you’re looking for starting points for these growth discussions, these links can help you:
+If you're looking for starting points for these growth discussions with your team, these links can help you:

 - What to do if your team member doesn't know what their goals are.

-- How to grow your people when you can’t promote them.
+- How to help employees grow and develop when you can't promote them.

 3) Managers represent your company's leadership

-CultureAmp came out with a report attempting to debunk the reality that people leave managers, not companies.
+CultureAmp came out with a report attempting to debunk the reality that employees quit because of managers not companies.
 What they found actually proved it.

 Their key finding was that the top contributors to engagement ("commitment levels") were actually related to company leadership, and career development opportunities.